joostkremers/pandoc-mode/docs/index.md

 [Helm](https://github.com/emacs-helm/helm)), file name completion may work differently.
 Ivy, for example, always expands file names.

-Some file options (such as `--epub-stylesheet`) may have a default value.
-Such options can be specified on the `pandoc` command line without naming a file.
-To select such a default value for a file option, use a numeric prefix argument, which in the hydra menu is obtained by pressing a number without the meta key.
-That is, to select the default EPUB style sheet, go to the EPUB options menu (`C-/ o s E`) and press `1 s`.
+Some of Pandoc’s file options also allow a URL to be passed instead.
+Since `pandoc-mode` uses file-name completion for file options, passing a URL can be problematic.
+You can bypass file-name completion, however, using a double prefix argument, i.e., `C-u C-u`, before setting the option. `pandoc-mode` then just reads a string without any kind of completion.

 Options that are not files or numbers are “string options”, which include options that specify a URL.
+Some of these can have a default value (i.e., they can be passed to Pandoc without specifying a string or URL), which can be set in the transient menu using a numeric prefix argument.
+(Any number will do.)

-These may also have a default value, which can be set in the same way as with file options.
-Note, though, that this does not apply to options that only have a limited set of possible values (e.g., `--email-obfuscation`, `--pdf-engine`).
-These can be set or unset, you cannot explicitly request their default value.
+Lastly, there are options that can only have a limited set of possible values (e.g., `--email-obfuscation`, `--pdf-engine`).
+If you set them, you can only specify one of these values, using completion.
+They can be unset using the negative prefix argument.
-(\`pandoc’ uses their default values even if they are not specified on the command line, unlike string options.)

 To get an overview of all the settings for the current file and output format, you can use the option “View current settings” in the main menu